-- When your blood vessel is cut, it immediately constricts to slow blood loss.
+- When one of your blood vessels is cut, it immediately constricts, or narrows, to slow blood loss.
 This is called vasoconstriction.
-It then releases cells into your bloodstream that tell the blood clotting factors to start the coagulation process.
+Chemical messages are sent into the bloodstream to signal the body to release blood clotting factors and start the coagulation process.

 - Blood platelets collect at the site of the wound and begin sticking to the wound and to each other.
-This forms a soft platelet plug in your wound.
+These form a soft platelet plug in your wound.
 This stage is called primary hemostasis.

 - Once the platelets form a temporary plug, a complex chain reaction takes place among multiple blood clotting factors.
 Factor V appears about halfway through this chain of reactions and converts prothrombin into thrombin.